pumukit/PuMuKIT-doc/MigrationGuide.md

 PuMuKIT Migration Guide
 =======================

 To do a migration, there are two possibilities depending of your Pumukit installation.
-In some version is also necessary execute another especific steps after do the migration (you can see this changes in the migration guides)
+In some version is also necessary execute another specific steps after do the migration (you can see this changes in the migration guides)

 - Installation using git: